dodgymike/hackrf-wiki/HackRF-One.md

 The maximum RX power of HackRF One is -5 dBm.
 Exceeding -5 dBm can result in permanent damage!

 In theory, HackRF One can safely accept up to 10 dBm with the front-end RX amplifier disabled.
 However, a simple software or user error could enable the amplifier, resulting in permanent damage.
 It is better to use an external attenuator than to risk damage.

+## Expansion Interface

+The HackRF One expansion interface consists of headers P9, P20, P22, and P28.
+These four headers are installed on the commercial HackRF One from Great Scott Gadgets.

+* P9 BASEBAND: A direct interface to the high speed dual ADC and dual DAC.
+* P20 GPIO: GPIO, ADC, RTC, and power.
+* P22 I2S: I2S, SPI, I2C, UART, GPIO, and clocks.
+* P28 SD: SDIO, GPIO, clocks, and CPLD.

+Refer to the schematics and component documentation for more information.

+Additional unpopulated headers and test points are available for test and development, but they may be incompatible with some enclosure options.